metamath/lamp-guide/docs/11/index.md

 However, when you click on
 the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify)
 without selecting any steps,
-metamath-lamp will not automatically prove this new step, even though the Metamath database in this context *does* have a proof of this statement.
+metamath-lamp will *not* automatically prove this new step, even though the Metamath database in this context *does* have a proof of this *exact* form of statement.
+As I mentioned a moment ago, I intentionally ordered the statement to match the form in the database exactly - so why isn't it showing up?

-The reason is that the rule in this Metamath database requires some preconditions that are not currently included in our proof.
+The reason is that in this Metamath database, the using the fact that addition is associative requires some additional preconditions that are not currently included in our proof.
+In this case, it turns out that the set.mm requires first showing that the values being added are complex numbers, and none of our current steps prove that.
+There's no need for you to have known that ahead of time.
+I'm simply trying to illustrate a general point: sometimes theorems require other information to be proved first, even if what you want to prove precisely matches a conclusion in the database.

 So we'll instead use a bottom-up search, which will try to find and prove any other steps necessary to apply a relevant existing proof.
-A bottom-up search *can* add new steps.
+A bottom-up search *can* add new steps, and it can also find multi-step-deep proofs.
+The search will then return various options, preferring options that have the fewest unknowns left to prove (ideally none).
 You enable a bottom-up search by selecting the step to be proved and then clicking on the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).